Wrath of the First Lantern

-Wrath of the First Lantern is a Green Lantern comic book crossover.
-It was received with critical acclaim, with critics praising Geoff Johns' writing, art, action, and worldbuilding but criticized heavily on the tie-ins.
+Wrath of the First Lantern is a 2013 Green Lantern comic book crossover event as part of The New 52.
+The crossover follows directly after the events of “Rise of the Third Army”, where the First Lantern, Volthoom, was inadvertently released by the now-rogue Guardians of the Universe and now seeks to remake the universe in his image.
+It serves as the final storyline of Geoff Johns’ 9-year run on Green Lantern.

 Synopsis

 Prologue

 Volthoom was born one million years in the future, where he and his mother discovered the energy electromagnetic spectrum and created a Travel Lantern which allowed them to travel through time and space.
-However, evil aliens arrived on his planet and Volthoom used the Travel Lantern to escape, but in the process, his mother was killed.
+However, alien invaders arrived on his planet and Volthoom used the Travel Lantern to escape, but in the process, his mother was killed.
 While traveling, Volthoom created the power rings.
 One of his creation was the Ring of Volthoom and another power ring that would be used by the Crime Syndicate of America on Earth 3.
 He arrived on Earth in the year 10,000,000,000 BC where he was greeted by aliens (the ancestors of the Guardians of the Universe) from the planet Maltus.
 Volthoom participated in a ritual where he created the first power ring and became the first Lantern.
 He became insane and the aliens defeated him, took his power ring away and imprisoned him in a chamber.

-The Guardians used Volthoom's DNA to create a horde of infectious warriors.
+In 21th century, the Guardians used Volthoom's DNA to create a horde of infectious warriors.
 This horde, called the Third Army, almost assimilated all intelligent life in the galaxy, but was stopped by rogue members of the Green Lantern Corps.
 During a fierce battle on Oa, the Guardians drained more power from Volthoom, but this proved to be their undoing when they inadvertently freed the First Lantern.
 Volthoom vengefully captured the Guardians and then began siphoning energy from multiple bearers of power rings, in the hopes of gaining enough energy to rewrite the entire universe.
 Black Hand is in possession of a Black Lantern ring and encounters Hal Jordan and Sinestro (who is a Green Lantern).
 During the confrontation, Hal Jordan and Sinestro are knocked out and they are trapped in the prison Volthoom was in.

 Simon Baz becomes a Green Lantern when Sinestro and Hal Jordan send their Lantern rings on Earth to ask for anyone to help free them from the evil First Lantern, Volthoom.
 He then helps the Green Lantern Corps deal with the Third Army.